frasdav/buildit-exercise/README.md

 ### About
 This application has been implemented using ASP.NET Core 2.1.
 ### Running
+The application has been container and the image has been uploaded to a public repo on Docker Hub.
 ```
 docker run -it -p 5000:5000 frasdav/wipro-webcrawler
 ```
 ..and then browse to http://localhost:5000.
 Log data will be visible in the console.
 ### Building for yourself
+Download the .NET Core 2.1.1 SDK for your particular operating system from https://www.microsoft.com/net/download/dotnet-core/2.1.
 ```
 dotnet build src/Wipro.WebCrawler.Web/
 dotnet run --project src/Wipro.WebCrawler.Web/